The Verlinde traces for $\mathcal{SU}_{X}(2,\xi)$ and blow-ups

-For the proof of Theorem \ref{t:chhBimn} in Section \ref{TgCcfBimn} we need to know the Chern classes of all these eigenbundles and before we compute them we recall from [\cite{MR2125533}] that a $k$-dimensional component of fixed points of $h$ in $S^{i}X$ is isomorphic to the symmetric product $S^{k}Y$.
-Where $Y$ is the quotient curve $X/\<h\>$.
-These components are parametrized by a set of certain kind of $h$- invariant divisors $A_{k}$ of degree $d_{k}=i-pk$.
+For the proof of Theorem \ref{t:chhBimn} in Section \ref{TgCcfBimn} we need to know the Chern classes of all these eigenbundles and before we compute them we recall from \cite{MR2125533} Section 3, that a $k$-dimensional component of fixed points of $h$ in $S^{i}X$ is isomorphic to the symmetric product $S^{k}Y$, here $Y$ is the quotient curve $X/\<h\>$.
+These components are parametrized by a set of certain kind of $h$-invariant divisors $A_{k}$ of degree $d_{k}=i-pk$, hence the notation $Z_{D}$.
+More precisely, define $A_{k}$ as the set of divisors $D\in {(S^{d_{k}}X)}^{h}$ satisfying the following property: if $x\in X$ is a point in the support of $D$ then $D-\sum_{j=0}^{p-1}h^{j}x$ is not an effective divisor nor the zero divisor.
 For each $D\in A_{k}$ there is an embedding